 - Wiseacre Brewery, 2783 Broad Ave, Memphis, TN 38112

 Catherine and Mary’s

-This central spot has loads of history.
+This central spot, out of all the Memphis Bars, has loads of history.
 Catherine & Mary’s sits on the ground floor of the Hotel Chisca.
 On July 6, 1954, the first of Elvis’s records, That’s Alright Mama, was played from the radio studio on the mezzanine floor of the hotel.
 At that moment, modern music was forever changed.
 Now they are singing about the food and drink at Catherine & Mary’s, one of the best restaurants in the state.